pfansi/team-profile-generator/README.md

 - created the file structure for the app.
 - Created an employee class and exported
 - created the text file
+- created the class Engineer and test it

 ## Build process